nimiq/tutorial/src/content/tutorial/6-gasless-transfers/1-wallet-setup/content.md

 # Mainnet Wallet Setup

 Before working with gasless transactions on Polygon mainnet, you need a wallet with real funds.
-This lesson generates a fresh wallet and shows you how to secure it properly.
+This lesson generates a new wallet and shows you how to secure it properly.

 ---